 Vegan Caesar Dressing in 10 Minutes

 This vegan caesar dressing recipe is effortless to make.
 I make the base of the dressing with softened cashews and vegetable oil.
 Other ingredients, such as fresh garlic, vegan parmesan, capers, vegan Worcestershire, and nori seaweed, give the dressing that classic Caesar dressing flavor.
 The nori is my secret weapon to replicate the taste of anchovies.
-I blend all of the ingredients while slowly drizzling in the oil to emulsify everything into a voluminous dressing.
+I blend all the ingredients while slowly drizzling in the oil to emulsify everything into a voluminous dressing.
 It’s almost too easy to make!

 Frequently, whether it was a store-bought vegan Caesar dressing or a recipe I followed years back, I have found their texture always to be so watery!
-And, bland!
+And bland!
 I don’t know about you, but I don’t enjoy a watery, bland Caesar dressing.
 Mine is on the thicker side with a creamier consistency.
-It’s perfect for tossing with romaine lettuce (a classic for a Caesar salad) or even massaging it into the kale for a fancier style salad.
+It’s perfect for tossing with romaine lettuce (a classic for a Caesar salad) or even massaging it into the kale for a fancier salad.

 Before you whip up this recipe, I recommend giving my tiparooskis a read for some essential tips and substitute suggestions.
 It is located below the written recipe.